 - Trains trainers and offers trainings and materials to indviduals, such as teachers and caregivers, who work in the life-space of the child

-This work in Southern Africa is part of an emerging movement for social connectedness led by the Samuel Centre for Social Connectedness, bringing together a growing, committed community of practice and networks of individuals and organizations around the world.
+This work is part of an emerging movement for social connectedness begun by Kim Samuel and led by the Samuel Centre for Social Connectedness, bringing together a growing, committed community of practice and networks of individuals and organizations around the world.

 Leadership and Innovation Network for Collaboration in the Children’s Sector - LINC